lokidokicoki/dnd-lite/rules.md

 You are focusing on dodging incoming attacks this turn.
 Your Defence score increases by your DEX bonus.

-## Skill checks
+## Magic

-All skill checks follow the same format; roll 2D6 and add the appropriate skill bonus.
-You are aiming to get 8 or more on a roll including your bonus.
+Some spells are instant, some take time.
+For example, good old Magic Missile takes one action, i.e. instant (according to the Player Handbook).

-For example, you want to hit someone, roll 2D6 and add your STR skill bonus.
-Another example, If you want to persuade someone to do something, roll 2D6, add you CHA skill bonus.
+Spell targets can be in line of sight, touch or area effect.
+Check the manual if you ain't sure.

-If you roll a double 1, that is a critical fail.
-Roll 2D6 under the base stat to not get a hilarious fuck up.
+To cast a spell, roll 2D6 and add your INT bonus to see if you successfully cast the spell.

-If you roll a double 6, that is a critical success!
-You have successed the game fun and get extra benefits.
+If you rolled a double 1, fuck!
+That's a critical miss, roll 2D6 under your INT to check your brain didn't melt out of your ears.
+Or worse.

-What skills you have are up to you, if it is appropriate to your character.
+If you rolled a double 6, yay!
+That's a critical success, you get one extra dice worth of effect, if applicable. if not, I'm sure the GM will come up with something horrible/hilarious.